deshondixon/reading-notes/102/READ2.md

     If you're on a Mac then you'll find the program Terminal under Applications -> Utilities.
 An easy way to get to it is the key combination 'command + space' which will bring up Spotlight, then start typing Terminal and it will soon show up.
     If on Linux then you will probably find it in Applications -> System or Applications -> Utilities.
 Alternatively you may be able to 'right-click' on the desktop and there may be an option 'Open in terminal'.
     If you are on Windows and intend to remotely log into another machine then you will need an SSH client.
 A rather good one is Putty (free) .

 *I learned Terminal allows us to input commands so our computer can process these codes.
 It allows us to make changes to our operating system.
-It allows us to use our operation system in a more effiecent way.*
+It allows us to use our operation system in a more efficient way.*

-# What is a text editor?
+## What is a text editor?

 A text editor is a piece of software that you download and install on your computer, or you access online through your web browser, that